 Managing Forests because Carbon Matters: Integrating energy, Products and Land Management Policy

-The GMUG received the only MKIW grant for Colorado in 2013.
-With the grant money, our partners Grand Mesa Nordic Council and the Western Interpretive Association of Colorado along with the Delta and Ouray County School Districts will be particitpating in "Winter is Cool!"
-This program will engage students in winter outdoor activities (nordic skiing/snowshoeing) and particpate in hands-on activites involving snow science, avalanche awareness, animal winter adaptations and more.
+More Kids in the Woods!
+"Winter is Cool!" engages students in winter outdoor activities (nordic skiing/snowshoeing) and hands-on activites involving snow science, avalanche awareness, animal winter adaptations and more.
 Are your students interested?
 Contact us!